namanj123in/rb-price-calculator/README.md

 ```bash
 python -m unittest tests.test_cart -v
 ```
+Test cases implemented for each testing file are mentioned in the respective file's documentation.
+As mentioned in the specification, the tests do not check for schema or formatting-related errors.
+Each test class has 'test-runner' function definition(s) to allow easier addition of new test cases.

-## Testing-Workflow
+## Automated-Testing-Workflow

-For each test cart_*.json file, the hyphenated suffix must match the suffix of a corresponding test base-price file.
-And there must be a corresponding file with the same name but with "-expected" appended containing the correct attributes for that cart file.
+To add a new test cart file to be automatically tested make sure its hyphenated suffix matches the suffix of a corresponding test base-price file, starting with 'base-prices-'.
+And there must be a file with the same name but with "-expected" appended containing the correct attributes for that cart file (specifically, at the moment, "count", "cart_str", and "total_price").

-For instance:
+Example:
 ```bash
     cart-4560-normal.json - [cart file]
     cart-4560-normal-expected.json - [expected properties of cart file]
     base-prices-normal.json - [the corresponding base-price file]
 ```

-To add more test cart files to test-suite, make sure each cart has prefix "cart", for consistency, and only one corresponding "-expected" file.
-Its suffix must also match that of a base-prices file already there or you can add a new one.
+Add the new cart, expected, and base-prices files in `.\tests\fixtures` and insert name of the new cart file in `.\tests\fixtures\NORMAL_FILES.json`.
+The newly added files will automatically get tested for cart counts & content, and total-calculated-cart-price under the current workflow for 'normal' cart files, whenever tests are run.

 [Again sample test files already present in `.\tests\fixtures`]
 ## Key Algorithms
-#####Price-tree generation algorithm in `product_data.py`
+#### Price-tree generation algorithm in `product_data.py`

 The algorithm generates a nested-dict structure for the supplied base-price JSON file.
-At the top level, the keys refer to the base product-types, and at each level below, the keys consist of the subsequent option-values based on sorted order of option-types.
-For the price-tree below, the order for "hoodie" is "colour" -> "size" and then base-prices.
+At the top level, the keys refer to the base product-types, and at each level below, the keys consist of the subsequent option-values based on sorted order of option-types until the lowest-level where the base-prices reside.
+For the price-tree below, the order for `hoodie` is `colour -> size -> base-prices`.

-Therefore, for a small, white hoodie, the base-price is located at `price_tree['hoodie']['white']['small']`. **Essentially, once the tree is generated, the time to retrieve the base-price of a cart-item is not dependent on the number of base-prices.**
+Therefore, for a small, white hoodie, the base-price will be located at `price_tree['hoodie']['white']['small']`. **Essentially, once the tree is generated, the time to retrieve the base-price of a cart-item will not be strictly dependent on the number of base-prices.**

 The generated price-tree for `base-prices-normal.json`:
 ```json